microsoft/vasim/examples/cassandra/README.md

 ./nb5 rdwr_keyvalue default.rampup rampup-cycles=10000000 main-cycles=10000000 cyclerate=60000 thread-count=160 hosts=$IP_ADDR localdc=$DC driverconfig=driverconfig.json  --progress console:1s --report-csv-to casscsv-ramp
 ```

+**Note:** If you get an error such as `WARN  [rampup:037] CoreMotor    attempted to stop motor 154: from non Running state:Errored`, then make sure both of your containers are running and healthy.

 ### Start collecting the metrics

 In a **new** terminal window (as this will loop until you stop it), run: